exacity/simplified-deeplearning/README.md

-# Interesting
+# Simplified Deeplearning
-Simple and crude implementations of some interesting works
+Simplified implementations of some interesting works related to deep learning.